Femi-0/Commodities_Futures_Contracts_Generator/README.md

 * When using NLP, we were getting articles regarding Gold Medals like the Olympics or a new Platinum record which wasn’t quite relevant to the data we needed.

+* Some input features are difficult to quantify the effect on metal price movement.

 ## Considerations for future project

 * To use a User Interface for a real-life user experience.